 15 babies are either stillborn or die a neonatal death every single day in the United Kingdom.
 Despite this shocking statistic, many hospitals remain ill prepared to deal with these events.
 Staff often receive little or no bereavement training and facilities are inadequate.

-To become the leading national charity, focused on stillbirth bereavement
+To become a recognised national charity, focused on improving the care given around stillbirth bereavement

 To provide healthcare professionals with bereavement care training and support to ensure that bereaved parents receive the highest standard of care, following the death of a much loved baby.